pmirabedini/Structure_Toolbox/Structure/README.md

 ## sample input:

-A sample input if a simple cubic structure and lattice vectors: a=b=c=2.
+Consider a simple cubic structure with lattice vectors: a=b=c=2.

 Number of requested periodic images is (2x,2y,1z).